dxartist/dxartist.github.io/_posts/2014-10-12-Quick-Cognizant.md

 ![_config.yml](https://lh5.googleusercontent.com/xDsrSaQPZaLDWCQMJi6QhxzWtBtfAfX66pjM3oh_7SI=w624-h305-no)

 You can download the app [here](https://play.google.com/store/apps/details?id=com.dt.sharath.quickcognizant).
 I decided that the logo should have a 'C' with the same font as in Cognizant logo just to relate with the company.
-This is my first try at creating an Android app.
-So as you can predict the app is not complete and needs a lot of improvements.
+The app is not complete and needs a lot of improvements.
 I'm finding it hard to improve the app along with my work schedule and other activities I have.
 I'm looking for developers who can take up the task of improving this app.
 This can be an opportunity to work for a community.

 ## How you can help me? ##